All about Quota and Shaping

 If my internet gets shaped, when will my speeds return to normal?

 Your internet speeds will return to normal when your quota resets.
 If you want to remove the shaping before your quota resets, you'll need to either buy a Data Pack or upgrade your plan through your Toolbox.

-All current residential plans have both downloads and uploads counted towards their monthly quota.
+Yes, both downloads and uploads counted towards your quota.

 What happens to my quota if I change plans in the middle of a billing cycle?